G-Two/subarulink/README.md

 The data returned by the Subaru API is sometimes invalid.
 The returned data is checked for erroneous values.
 If they are invalid, the local cache will retain the last sane value.

 ### Incomplete data
 Some of the fields that would be useful are always reported back as "UNKNOWN".
-Examples include door lock state, window state, etc.
+Examples include door lock state, window state (on some vehicles), etc.